 Options For Off-Property Guests

 If you're not staying on property at Universal Orlando, you may still board your pet at the Universal Orlando Resort.
 If that doesn't work, then you can try a local pet resort.
 Also consider a sitter!
-Through sites like Rover.com, you could find a nearby sitter and have your pal stay in a house rather than in a cage for a few hours.
+Through sites such as Rover, you could find a nearby sitter and have your pal stay in a house rather than in a kennel for a few hours.

 Do you take your funny friends on your theme park visits?
 What are your tips for having pets at Universal Orlando Resort?
 Be sure to let us know in the comments below!